A Protoplanetary Dust Cloud?

 Some researchers, including (as I understand him) Juergen Schmidhuber, (2014) seem to regard the pinnacle of evolutionary design as a totally general, domain-independent learning mechanism, which allows individuals to learn in any environment by discovering statistical relationships between sensory inputs and motor outputs; whereas there seems to be plenty of evidence that humans have different kinds of learning capabilities, used at different stages of development or for different domains of structures and processes.

-Compare the views of Neisser (2007) and John McCarthy who wrote:"Evolution solved a different problem than that of starting a baby with no a priori assumptions."One way to make progress on such questions is to try to chart the variety of forms of development of information processing in young animals including humans.
+John McCarthy wrote:"Evolution solved a different problem than that of starting a baby with no a priori assumptions."One way to make progress on such questions is to try to chart the variety of forms of development of information processing in young animals including humans.
 A subset of that task forms the investigation into "toddler theorems" (the abilities of pre-school children to make proto-mathematical discoveries, without necessarily being aware of what's happening), described in a separate file:

 "Animal behavior, including human intelligence, evolved to survive and succeed in this complex, partially observable and very slightly controllable world.
 The main features of this world have existed for several billion years and should not have to be learned anew by each person or animal."
 McCarthy (1996/2008)